Life in Research

 Supported by the Riksbankens Jubileumsfond.
 Co-PI.

-By combining aDNA, isotopes, language studies, and archaeology, this project reinterpreted key processes in European prehistory.
-Our work specifically highlighted patterns of individual mobility in the Mediterranean through advanced isotopic techniques.
+By combining aDNA, isotopes, language studies, and archaeology, the project reinterpreted key processes in European prehistory.

 Awards and Recognitions